wepa-nytrik/Wepa-QR-Code-Generator/README.md

 ---

 ## ✅ License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [license](https://github.com/wepa-nytrik/Wepa-QR-Code-Generator/blob/main/LICENSE) for more info.

 ---